sukrullex/Data-Manipulation-and-Analysis-with-Python-Pandas/README.md

 # Data-Manipulation-and-Analysis-with-Python-Pandas
 During my graduation project, I have dealt with a lot of Data Pre-processing stuff without using any libraries.
 I was using if statements and loops.
 It literally killed me.
 After I started to learn Pandas, I decided to write this repository to help students and beginners to get start with it.
 I will do my best to introduce you with Pandas’ some of the most useful capabilities.
-We will focus on
+We will focus on:

--Importing the data-
+# -Importing the data-

--Displaying first and last n rows
+# -Displaying first and last n rows

--Reading files with specific columns
+# -Reading files with specific columns

--Displaying mean, max, min, 1st and 3rd quartile, counts for each column
+# -Displaying mean, max, min, 1st and 3rd quartile, counts for each column

--Displaying the data types of each column
+# -Displaying the data types of each column

--Sorting numeric and categorical variables
+# -Sorting numeric and categorical variables

--Counting occurences
+# -Counting occurences

--Counting unique values
+# -Counting unique values

--Changing data type
+# -Changing data type

--Filtering with one or more condition with AND and OR
+# -Filtering with one or more condition with AND and OR

--Finding null values
+# -Finding null values

--How to deal with missing values
+# -How to deal with missing values

--Dropping one or more column
+# -Dropping one or more column

--Filling missing values
+# -Filling missing values

 You can find detailed explanations in notebook.